williamchong/williamchong.github.io/_posts/2023-10-15-convert-azure-text-to-speech-to-nodejs-stream.markdown

 ---
 ![Azure text to speech API](/assets/images/2023-10-15-convert-azure-text-to-speech-to-nodejs-stream/azure.png)

 Previously, we covered [Google's Text-to-Speech API]({% post_url 2023-10-13-convert-google-text-to-speech-to-nodejs-stream %}).
-Similarly, when using the [Azure version of the API](https://azure.microsoft.com/en-us/products/ai-services/text-to-speech), we might prefer to receive a streamed response instead of a buffer.
+Similarly, when using the [Azure version of the API](https://azure.microsoft.com/en-us/products/ai-services/text-to-speech), we might prefer to receive a HTTP streamed response instead of a buffer.

 Unlike Google, which only supports the whole buffer as the response format, Azure API allows us to set different [audioConfig](https://learn.microsoft.com/en-us/javascript/api/microsoft-cognitiveservices-speech-sdk/audioconfig?view=azure-node-latest) options as output, such as `fromAudioFileOutput`, `fromDefaultSpeakerOutput` and `fromStreamOutput`.
 It's worth noting that `audioConfig` is also used for output configuration in other instances, but we won't cover that here.